Skip to content

 The missing changelog for datasets.

 Binoc generates changelogs for datasets that don't have them.
-Given a series of snapshots of a dataset downloaded at different times, binoc detects what changed, expresses those changes as a minimal structured diff, and produces human-readable summaries that distinguish substantive policy changes from clerical housekeeping.
+Given a series of snapshots of a dataset downloaded at different times, binoc detects what changed, expresses those changes as a minimal structured diff, and produces human-readable summaries from the resulting changeset.

 The core workflow: an archivist, data scientist, or steward has five copies of a government dataset containing CSVs, downloaded over two years.
 Some are identical.
 Some have reordered columns.
 One has a new category relevant to their research.
 Binoc tells them exactly what changed, when, and whether (by their definition) it matters.